Sophie-Williams/tank-battle/README.md

    ```
    * Configuration should be Debug or Release.
 Default is Release.
    * Platform should be 'x64' or 'x86'.
 Default is x64.
-   After build success.
-The binrary package will be put in folder ./tank-battle/build/bin
+   After build success, the binrary package will be put in folder ./tank-battle/build/bin
 # Feedback
  The objective of this project is sharing knowledge and contributing a litle of effort to open source community.
 As a contributor, I am happy if someone use my contribution in their products.
  So, if you have any issue, any ideal or even a greeting message you can contact me via Github issue management system or my E-mail: minhpta@outlook.com.